Zenit (camera): Advanced models

 The first attempt to make high-end professional camera by KMZ was the Start in 1958.
 This camera had a full set of shutter speeds (from 1 sec to 1/1000), a lens with an automatic diaphragm in a unique breech-lock mount, and even a knife for cutting-off part of the unexposed film.
 The photographer could choose between a pentaprism and waist-level finders.
 The grave disadvantage of the Start is blamed on lack of lenses; only one lens (the Helios-44 f2/58) was ever made for the proprietary Start mount directly.

 With the success of the Zeiss-Ikon Contaflex of the mid-1950s and its follow-ups in form of the Bessamatic, Retina- and Paxette-reflex, Zenit's next attempt was the Zenit-4 (1964), -5 and -6 cameras.
 These were based on a Voigtländer Bessamatic-type mount with Compur-type iris-shutter near the lens elements.
-The poor durability and high manufacturing cost of this concept in contrast to the classical barebone Zenit design based on ultimate simplicity showed KMZ to have taken a wrong track: Nevertheless, the Zenit-5 was the first Soviet motor-driven SLR camera, and the first Soviet zoom lens (Rubin-1c 2.8/37–80, based on Voigtländer Zoomar design) featured in the Zenit-6.
+The poor durability and high manufacturing cost of this concept in contrast to the classical barebone Zenit design based on ultimate simplicity showed KMZ to have taken a wrong track: Nevertheless, the Zenit-5 was the first electric motor-driven SLR camera in the world, and the first Soviet zoom lens (Rubin-1c 2.8/37–80, based on Voigtländer Zoomar design) featured in the Zenit-6.

 Following this, there were two more attempts to make high-end photographic equipment, namely the Zenit-7 (1968) and Zenit-D (1969).
 Both were based on the completely new cloth-curtain shutter construction.
 The Zenit-D had automatic exposure mode.
 Its shutter was sped up to achieve X-sync at 1/125.
 Each of these had its own bayonet mount ("mount 7" and "mount D" respectively) which helped to utilize the camera's most advanced features.
 There were plans to develop a full line of optics for these cameras but the new shutter was too complicated and unreliable.
 Production was cancelled shortly after, and the only lens made for new mounts were the standard types.
 The Start, Zenit-7 and Zenit-D utilized the same normal lens — a Helios-44 2/58.
 The Zenit-D is one of the rarest Zenit cameras — only 63 cameras were produced.